redpen-cc/redpen-doc/source/validator.rst

   LLVM   Low Level Virtual Machine
   ...

-InvalidCharacter
+InvalidSymbol
 ~~~~~~~~~~~~~~~~~~

 Some symbols or characters have the difference characters with the same role.
 For example question mark "?
 (0x003F)" have another variation "？(0xFF1F)" in the unicode table.
-InvalidCharacter checks if input sentences contains invalid characters or symbols.
+InvalidSymbol checks if input sentences contains invalid characters or symbols.
 We write the symbols and character settings into character setting file (char-table.xml).
 In the setting file, we write the symbols we should use in the document, and in addition the invalid symbols.
 The details of the character settings are described in the next section.

 SpaceWithSymbol